A strong interest in property law and a keen eye for detail are essential for a career in licensed conveyancing

 - Conveyancing may also be done by a solicitor, paralegal or chartered legal executive (England and Wales).
 Conveyancing in Scotland is usually dealt with by solicitors.
 For more information see Solicitor, Scotland or The Law Society of Scotland.

-- Travel within the working day may occasionally be required to visit clients and other property professionals, but overnight absence from home is seldom needed.
-Overseas work or travel is very unlikely.
+- You may occasionally need to travel within the working day to visit clients and other property professionals.
+Overnight absence from home is rarely required and overseas work or travel is very unlikely.

 Although this area of work is open to all graduates, a degree, HND or foundation degree in one of the following subjects may increase your chances:

-To become a licensed conveyancer in England and Wales, you must pass the Council for Licensed Conveyancers - CLC Qualification, which is usually taken while working.
+To become a licensed conveyancer in England and Wales, you must pass the Council for Licensed Conveyancers (CLC) qualification, which is usually taken while working.
+This involves:

 Non-graduate entry to the CLC training and exams is possible as the minimum entry requirements are four GCSE passes (grades A to C), including English, and personal qualities and skills are often more important than the subjects you have studied.
 However, many licensed conveyancers are qualified solicitors or chartered legal executives.

-If you have previously been in financial difficulties or have any criminal convictions, you may be disqualified from entry.
+If you've previously been in financial difficulties or have any criminal convictions, you may be disqualified from entry.
 For more information contact the CLC.

 - basic IT skills.

-It may be useful to gain some work experience at a solicitors, property developers, building society or bank.
-Previous experience, particularly as a legal secretary or chartered legal executive, can be advantageous.
+Previous work experience gained at a solicitor's, property developers, building society or bank - particularly in the role of a legal secretary or chartered legal executive - can be advantageous, though isn't essential.

 The number of licensed conveyancers registered with the CLC is continually increasing, and many employers want their conveyancers to be regulated by the CLC.

-Most full licence holders work in private practice in their own conveyancing firm with one or two partners, perhaps employing a small team of staff.
-Others are self-employed working on a freelance or consulting basis.;
+Some experienced conveyancers who have attained the manager licence run their own private conveyancing firm, possibly with one or two partners, and perhaps employing a small team of staff.
+Others are self-employed working on a freelance or consulting basis.